 Despite increased optimism in the economy, four out of ten Americans believe their finances will not return to normal until the latter half of 2021 or 2022 and beyond.
 The same proportion say they are being more mindful of how they spend their money.
 As COVID-19 cases continue to rise, up to 40 percent of consumers (net) say they will decrease spending on discretionary categories, with spending net intent trending down in November.

 Shock to loyalty across brands and channels is likely here to stay

 With continued pressure on household income, consumers continue to try new brands and channels, with convenience and better value being the primary drivers of the new behavior.
 Three out of four American consumers have tried a new shopping behavior, and most intend to continue the new shopping behavior even after COVID-19 subsides.

 Continuation of homebody economy

 Around 24 percent of Americans feel safe about engaging in “normal” out-of-home activities, up slightly from 20 percent in October.
 About 36 percent of consumers are engaging in “normal” out-of-home activities, in line with recent months and up from 20 percent in May.
 Americans are most eager to resume getting together with family and friends.
 US consumers have also adopted many in-home alternatives, and many of these activities such as online streaming and cooking regularly are expected to stick post-COVID-19.

-Flight to digital and omnichannel will encompass the holiday season.
+Flight to digital and omnichannel continues

-These exhibits are based on survey data collected in the United States from October 23–27, 2020.
+These exhibits are based on survey data collected in the United States from November 9–13, 2020.
 Check back for regular updates on American consumer sentiments, behaviors, income, spending, and expectations.